AgentWong/optimized-memory-mcp-server/.prompts/module-organization-template.md

 # Python Module Organization Template

-You are organizing Python code with these fundamental requirements:
+## Critical Requirements

+1. This template is for ORGANIZATIONAL changes only.
+You must NOT:
+   - Add new features or functionality
+   - Modify existing business logic
+   - Change the behavior of any code
+   - Introduce new dependencies unless absolutely required for organization

-1. Script files must not exceed 250 lines of code
+2. Script files must not exceed 250 lines of code
-2. [Describe additional organizational requirements]

-Note: The 250-line limit is a hard requirement.
-If your organization would exceed this limit, you must split the code into multiple files and explain the modular structure.
+   - This is a hard requirement
+   - If reorganization would exceed this limit, the code must be split into multiple files
+   - When splitting files, maintain existing functionality exactly as is

 Current code structure:
 [Describe or show current organization]

-Please provide:
+## Analysis Requirements

+Please provide a detailed analysis and recommendations in the following format:

-1. Module Structure:
+1. Module Structure Assessment:
-   - File organization
+   - Current file organization evaluation
-   - Module dependencies
+   - Module dependency analysis
-   - Interface definitions
+   - Interface clarity review
+   - Identification of any violations of the 250-line limit

-2. Code Segmentation:
+2. Code Segmentation Plan:
-   - Function grouping
-   - Class organization
+   - Proposed logical groupings of functions and classes
+   - Clear rationale for any proposed file splits
-   - Utility separation
+   - Utility code identification and separation
+   - Preservation of existing functionality

-3. Implementation Details:
+3. Implementation Approach:
+   - Detailed steps for reorganization
-   - Import organization
+   - Import statement restructuring
-   - Code layout
-   - Documentation structure
+   - Documentation updates

-4. Migration Plan:
-   - Steps to reorganize
+   - Verification steps to ensure no functional changes

-   - Dependency management
+4. Risk Mitigation:
+   - Potential impact assessment
-   - Testing strategy
+   - Testing strategy for reorganization
+   - Rollback plan if needed
+   - Dependency management considerations

+Remember:
+- Focus exclusively on organization and structure
+- Maintain existing functionality exactly
+- Do not suggest feature improvements or enhancements
+- Any changes must be purely organizational in nature